ECS153/final-project-group-0-/microservices/dotnetapi/README.md

 # SECRET API
 ## Introduction
 This microservice is in charge of syncronizing and managing all of the other microservices.
 With the exception of handling user logins, it follows the RESTful api design pattern.
 We decided to use Dotnet Core because we felt that it had robust authentication modules that we could integrate fairly easily.

-## HTTPS
-We're using https for all communication to and from the api.
-While we have seen ways attackers can get around HTTPS encryption, most of them time they would involve changing or adding certificates to a user's computer.
+We only allow https connections to the api.

-## (Most) Relevant Code Explained
+## (Relevant) Code Explained
 Looking back at our codebase for the API, there's a lot to explain, and unfortunately I don't think we can explain everything in just this readme alone.
 Part of the problem is how convoluted dotnet appears to people unfamiliar with it, and part of it is definitely our inexperience with coding big projects.
 But another factor was also our ambitions.
 We kept moving the goalpost further and further by adding support for users, administrators, encrypting credentials, and even logging suspiscious activity.

 ### User Registration